Developing Student Learning Outcomes

 6. Good practices

-Publicize program outcomes in the catalog, on web, on syllabi, annual report, brochures, etc.
+Publicize program outcomes in the catalog, on the web, on syllabi, annual report, brochures, etc.

 Use program outcomes to guide course and curriculum planning so students experience a cohesive curriculum